fastrgv/Asud/README.md

 Alternate-Inference-Chain, Hidden-Unique-Rectangle, etc.), all of which assume a single in a cell, followed by a chain of inferences leading to a contradiction.

-A logical sequence of new singles followed by the resulting deletions is written to the console window to explain why the blue cells are empty.
+The logical sequence of hypothetical new (BLUE) singles followed by the resulting deletions is written to the console window to explain why the blue cells are empty.

 EG: